teo-tsirpanis/Farkle/docsrc/content/the-precompiler.md

 Every time an app using Farkle starts, it generates the parser tables.
 This process takes some time, and it take even more, the app does not reuse the runtime Farkles it creates.

 Most apps need to parse a static grammar whose specifications never change between program executions.
 For example, a compiler or a JSON parser will parse text from the same language every time you use it.
 Farkle would spend time generating the parsing tables that do not depend on user input and will always be the same.
-It wouldn't hurt a program like a REST server parsing hundreds of input strings, but a compiler that parses only one file, building the grammar every time it is run would take some time, maybe more than the time spent for the parser, if the grammar is big.
+It wouldn't hurt a program like a REST server parsing hundreds of input strings, but for a compiler that parses only one file, building the grammar every time it is run would take some time, maybe more than the time spent for the parser, if the grammar is big.

 What is more, Farkle does not report any grammar error (such as an LALR conflict) until it's too late: text was attempted to be parsed with a faulty grammar.
 Wouldn't it be better if these errors were caught earlier in the app's life cycle?